 1/3 cup walnut pieces (omit for nut-free)

-stevia, raw honey (nonvegan) or sweetener of choice to taste
+Lakanto monkfruit sweetener, pure stevia, raw honey (nonvegan), or sweetener of choice, adjusted to taste (optional)

-optional toppings: apple slices, walnut pieces, bee pollen and/or a drizzle of Beekeepers Naturals superfood honey with cacao, or toppings of choice
+optional toppings: diced apple, walnut pieces, bee pollen and/or a drizzle of Beekeepers Naturals superfood honey with cacao, or toppings of choice

 Put all of the ingredients in a bowl or single-serving mason jar(s) and stir well to combine.

 Cover and refrigerate overnight, or for a minimum of 6 hours.

 In the morning, stir and add additional nondairy milk as need for desired consistency.

 Apple & Adaptogen Overnight Proats can be stored in the fridge for up to 3 days.
 Serve chilled or warm with toppings as desired.